JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

 java Hello messages/en-us.txt
 ```

-Executing the `cat` command and passing the path to a file prints the contents of the file.
-This works with all files, including binary files:
+The `cat` command functions whether given a plaintext or binary file.
+When the path to a plaintext file is passed, the text contents of the file are returned; when the path to binary file is passed, the binary contents of the file are returned:

 ```bash
 [user@sahara ~]$ cat lecture1/Hello.class